lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 Kafka Streams application:

 - You definitely want to be looking at lag.
-After all, the main argument for having an interactive query endpont is its "freshness".
+After all, the main argument for having an interactive query endpoint is its "freshness".
 - You want to keep an eye on the disk space of each instance.
 You'd be getting all kind of "interesting" failures if one of your interactive queries runs out of space.